FriendsOfFlarum/console/README.md

 resolves the `Illuminate\Console\Scheduling\Schedule` through IoC, then use its methods to configure the schedule for the command, see the [Task Scheduling documentation](https://laravel.com/docs/5.7/scheduling#defining-schedules).

-## Security

-If you discover a security vulnerability within Console, please send an email to the Flagrow team at security@flagrow.io.
-All security vulnerabilities will be promptly addressed.

-Please include as many details as possible.
-You can use `php flarum info` to get the PHP, Flarum and extension versions installed.

 ## Links

 - [Source code on GitHub](https://github.com/friendsOfFlarum/console)